basilstotz/puavo-image-utils/README.md

 - **syncthing** is a continuous  peer-to-peer file synchronization program  https://syncthing.net/

 Note that these examples are just dirty hacks (,which work for me).

-- The part **parts.d/puavo-menu** must always reflect the changes/additions you made to the image in order to be accessible on the Puavo desktop.
-- On PuavoOs laptops you can test the part by executing (as root) the **parts.d/\<partname\>/install.sh** on live your laptop.

 ## Usefull Links